nvaccess/audioScreen/readme.md

 ## Running AudioScreen
 After downloading the Audio Screen add-on, with NVDA running simply press enter on the file in Windows Explorer to have NVDA install it for you.
 Alternatively, you can open Manage Add-ons found under Tools in the NVDA menu, and add it from there.
 After the add-on is installed, NVDA will ask to be restarted.

+Important: Visual feedback for touch must be turned off in Windows.
+Search for Change Touch Input setting in the start screen, and in that dialog uncheck Show visual feedback when touching the screen.

 While NVDA is running with this add-on installed, open an interesting image in full-screen (For example, use Internet Explorer to display one of the example svg files, making sure to maximize it and put it in full-screen with f11).

 AudioScreen is off by default, so turn it on by switching to one of its modes by pressing NVDA+control+a.
 This toggles between Pitch stereo grey, HSV color, and off.